DerekMZ/High-Fidelity-Mockup/README.md

 # High-Fidelity-Mockup
 This is a high fidelity mockup of a market place for mobile devices.
 Made to showcase an example of how can a mockup can be.
-It is a continuation of the los fidelity mockup
+It is a continuation of the low fidelity mockup.

 Main Colors:
 <li> White bone #F9F6EE </li>